 Besides Slide Masters, Feedback Masters are now ready for use in ActivePresenter 7.
 Feedback Masters enable you to create Feedback Layers which provide users with useful feedbacks after they submit their answers.
 With this feature, you can easily show and edit complex feedbacks.
 They also contain buttons allowing users to decide what to do next.
 Moreover, you can edit the text of the layers, add more objects like buttons or images to give users further information as you wish.
 Sound interesting?
-So, let’s learn how to use Feedback Layers in today’s article.
+So, keep reading to explore more useful information.

 This tutorial covers:

 In general, a feedback layer is almost the same as a slide layout.
 If you want to work with it, you have to open the Feedback Master View.
 Initially, open the View tab > Feedback Master.

 Then, the Feedback Master will appear in the left pane.
 By default, a feedback master includes 1 Master Feedback Layout and 8 built-in Feedback Layers.